New Directions Early Head Start

 Many New Directions Early Head Start families are participating in the Starting at Home project.
 This is an ongoing research study being carried out by faculty members in the Department of Human Development and Family Studies at the University of Delaware.
 The Starting at Home project is supported by the U.S. Department of Health and Human Services, which also provides the funding for NDEHS.
 A goal of the research is to help understand how interactions between caregivers and children are influenced by family stress.
 The researchers are also studying how Early Head Start services can influence parent-child interactions.

-NDEHS, through its partnership with community based child care programs, serves 72 children in a center based model in 17 classrooms at three different sites.
-The pilot coaching project implemented in 2009 was expanded to serve all to include all fours sites and 14 classrooms in October 2010 with a coaching mentoring grant.
+NDEHS, through its partnership with community-based child care programs, serves 72 children in a center-based model in 17 classrooms at three different sites.
+The pilot coaching project implemented in 2009 was expanded to serve all fours sites and 14 classrooms in October 2010 with a coaching mentoring grant.
 Specifically, training and coaching/mentoring was provided to 28 teachers and teacher assistants in all four NDEHS center sites.
 In August 2011, the classroom in Kent County was closed, and the mentoring model at that site changed to support the transition of teacher to home visitor.